data-8/datascience/README.md

 This project adheres to [Semantic Versioning](http://semver.org/).

+### v0.11.7
+* Fixes bug where x-label doesn't show up for grouped histogram in certain conditions.

 ### v0.11.5
 * Fixes bug where joining tables that have columns that are already duplicated will sometimes join incorrectly.